 "It'll be done before the week is out.
 Once my father is properly in hand, Belserion's debts will be paid and I can focus on my affairs in Magnolia."
 He leaned back against the mound of pillows at the head of her bed and grinned.
 "I'm tired of Crocus and my son needs a mother."

-Fairy Tail was a beautiful hotel but she knew the storerooms below weren't any prettier than Belserion's stash in Crocus.
-The Dreyars weren't the only cartel scrambling for business either and the funeral procession that made it's way to Kardia Cathedral would only distract for so long.
+Fairy Tail was a beautiful hotel, but she knew the storerooms below weren't any nicer than Belserion's stash in Crocus.
+The Dreyars weren't the only cartel scrambling for business, either, and the funeral procession that made its way to Kardia Cathedral would only distract for so long.

 The pads of Anna's feet were nearly soundless in the hallway.
 She wasn't sneaking – she just wanted to try and cajole her husband from his new office.
 Anna stopped at the doorway and touched the thick molding of the frame.
 This room had never been hers to command.
 It had changed hands from her mother directly to Jude.

 Anna's jaw flexed and she wicked away a frustrated tear.
 She didn't want to think of Jude... or Layla.
-The black smoke and scent of char still filled her nostrils on the mornings she woke from nightmares of fire.
-The dreams were always the same.
+Black smoke and the scent of char still filled her nostrils on the mornings she woke from nightmares of fire.
+Her dreams were always the same.
 A red curtain – identical to the one that used to hang in the now ruined theater downtown – would pull back to reveal Layla's already burning body.
 Blackened fingers reached toward her as the curtain burst into flame and melted to the stage in clumps and strings.
-Her sister's parched screams echoed in her ears and sometimes Anna thought she still heard them even after she'd been awake for hours.
+Her sister's parched screams echoed in her ears.
+Sometimes Anna thought she still heard them even after she'd been awake for hours.

 Up until the theater fire that had stolen the lives of her sister, Jude, and at least fifty other people, Anna thought she was through with dreams of death.
 The montages of her son, Jellal, slowly being devoured by a white dragon with her husband's face and blood red eyes hadn't troubled her for nearly a year.
 She didn't want to unpack why the one common element was Acnologia.

 "Are you coming to bed?" she asked more timidly than intended.
 He didn't acknowledge her right away but when he turned, his eyes were apologetic.
-Anna couldn't tell which was more genuine – his expression or the way he didn't set aside the papers he'd been reading over.
+Anna couldn't tell which was more genuine – his expression or the way he didn't set aside the papers he'd been reading.

 "I can't.
 I'm expecting a call and reports from the new barrels still need my eye."